DrSnowbird/pycharm-docker/README.md

 ./build.sh
 ```

-# Making plugins persist between sessions
+# (Optional) Making plugins persist between sessions
-If you run "./run.sh" instead of "docker-compose up", you don't have to do anything as below.
+If you run "./run.sh" instead of "docker-compose up", **you don't have to do anything as below**.

 PyCharm configurations are kept on `$HOME/PyCharmCE2018.1` inside the container, so if you
 want to keep them around after you close it, you'll need to share it with your